Stephan007007/Adaptive-Video-Mosaic-GUI/README.md

 OR

-Use the prebuilt version built with PyInstaller - open the .exe file.
+Use the prebuilt version built with PyInstaller - download from the "Releases" tab and open the .exe file.

 # Requirements
 If you haven't already, install Python.
 On Windows it's relatively simple - open cmd as administrator and type in: